jmrlgg/sort-pdf-list/README.md

 # Sort Your PDFs and EPUBs with a Keyword

 This script scans for PDF and EPUB files, then labels each one with a keyword of your choice.
+Each Category has it's on CSV

 ## Steps to Use